-Thus, it appears that the expression “to cause YHWH כעס” is not a general category that signifies inciting divine displeasure by any means.
-Rather, it has a specific meaning of provoking YHWH’s jealousy by means of idol worship in the two senses of this term found in Deuteronomy and in the Deuteronomistic literature: worship of other gods or worship of YHWH in an illegitimate way.
+Thus, it appears that the expression “to cause Yhwh כעס” is not a general category that signifies inciting divine displeasure by any means.
+Rather, it has a specific meaning of provoking Yhwh’s jealousy by means of idol worship in the two senses of this term found in Deuteronomy and in the Deuteronomistic literature: worship of other gods or worship of Yhwh in an illegitimate way.

 This distinction can be illustrated with some examples from the Deuteronomistic History.
-Nathan’s reproachful sermon to David (II Sam.
-12:7–12) strongly resembles Abijah’s reprimand of Jeroboam (I Kings 14:7–11) in structure and style.
-In both passages, the prophet describes YHWH’s selecting the king and assisting him against his enemies (II Sam.
-12:7–8; I Kings 14:7–8), and contrasts this with the ingratitude of the king, who did “evil” (II Sam.
-12:9; I Kings 14:9) and warns of the “evil” that YHWH will bring upon him in retribution (II Sam 12:11; I Kings 14:10).
-Given this similarity, it is significant that the verb כעס hiphil appears only in the sermon to Jeroboam (I Kings 14:9).
-This is not because Jeroboam’s actions are worse than those of David, who “despised” (בזה qal) the word of YHWH and even YHWH himself (II Sam 12:9, 10), but because David is not accused of idol worship, which is the only behavior that causes כעס in YHWH.
+Nathan’s reproachful sermon to David (2 Sam 12:7–12) strongly resembles Abijah’s reprimand of Jeroboam (1 Kgs 14:7–11) in structure and style.
+In both passages, the prophet describes Yhwh’s selecting the king and assisting him against his enemies (2 Sam 12:7–8; 1 Kgs 14:7–8), and contrasts this with the ingratitude of the king, who did “evil” (2 Sam 12:9; 1 Kgs 14:9) and warns of the “evil” that Yhwh will bring upon him in retribution (2 Sam 12:11; 1 Kgs 14:10).
+Given this similarity, it is significant that the verb כעס hiphil appears only in the sermon to Jeroboam (1 Kgs 14:9).
+This is not because Jeroboam’s actions are worse than those of David, who “despised” (בזה qal) the word of Yhwh and even Yhwh himself (2 Sam 12:9, 10), but because David is not accused of idol worship, which is the only behavior that evokes כעס in Yhwh.

-I now review an example of the semantic singularity of כעס relative to the other so-called terms of anger from a different perspective.
-By comparing two similar Deuteronomistic passages, one can see that the phrase “made YHWH jealous (קנא piel)” serves as a clear equivalent to the widely used expression “caused YHWH כעס”:
+The next example of the semantic singularity of כעס relative to the other so-called terms of anger also involves two similar Deuteronomistic passages, however from a different perspective: here, the phrase “made Yhwh jealous (קנא piel)” serves as a clear equivalent to the widely used expression “caused Yhwh כעס”: